-Our analysis is based on survey data collected from eligible voters during the 2017 Calgary municipal and school board elections.
-The data were collected as part of the Canadian Municipal Election Study, a larger comparative study of elections in eight Canadian cities.
-Respondents completed a campaign-period survey as well as a post-election survey.
-In Calgary, the CMES questionnaire includes questions on turnout in the mayoral, council and school board elections, as well as those related to our sociodemographic and attitudinal explanatory variables of interest - a full list of questions is found in Appendix I. A total of 1,145 respondents provided answers to the questions required for our analysis here.
+Our analysis is based on survey data collected from eligible voters during the 2017 Calgary municipal and school board elections.4 The data were collected as part of the Canadian Municipal Election Study, a larger comparative study of elections in eight Canadian cities.
+Respondents completed a campaign-period survey as well as a post-election survey.5 In Calgary, the CMES questionnaire includes questions on turnout in the mayoral, council and school board elections, as well as those related to our sociodemographic and attitudinal explanatory variables of interest; a full list of questions is found in online Appendix 1.
+A total of 1,145 respondents provided answers to the questions required for our analysis here.6

 We undertake two analyses to identify the correlates of school board turnout.
-The first uses a binary measure of roll-off as an outcome variable: a value of 1 indicates that the respondent voted in both the mayoral and the school board election, and 0 indicates that the respondent "rolled off", voting in the mayoral election but not in the school board contest.
+The first uses a binary measure of roll-off as an outcome variable: a value of 1 indicates that the respondent voted in both the mayoral and the school board election, and 0 indicates that the respondent "rolled off," voting in the mayoral election but not in the school board contest.
 We also analyze roll-off from the city council to the school board ballot.
 These analyses allow us to identify the factors that are distinctive to participation in school trustee elections, rather than to turnout in local elections more generally.
-All told, 18.6% of respondents in our sample rolled off from the mayoral to the school board ballot, and 15.5% rolled off from council to school board.
+All told, 18.6 per cent of respondents in our sample rolled off from the mayoral to the school board.7